-If you enrolled in the elective benefit, the Hyatt Legal Plan, you may use this benefit for estate planning, including free preparation of your and your spouse’s powers-of-attorney and wills.
+If you enrolled in the elective benefit, the MetLife Legal Plan, you may use this benefit for estate planning, including free preparation of your and your spouse’s powers-of-attorney and wills.

 A general resource that is not part of the Hopkins benefits is the directory of the National Academy of Elder Law Attorneys.